skymethod/denoflare/tailweb.md

 https://tail.denoflare.dev

-View real-time requests and logs from Cloudflare Workers from the comfort of your browser.
+View live requests and logs from Cloudflare Workers from the comfort of your browser.
 A few enhancements over what's provided by default in the Cloudflare dashboard:

 - Tail multiple workers at the same time